Skip to main content

 Loomer said Hamdi had become a target of the Trump administration following an investigation by RAIR International, an activist organization with the stated goal of providing “a window into the deleterious effects of Communism and Islamic Supremacy on Civilization.”
 RAIR concluded (opens in new tab) that Hamdi is involved with the Muslim Brotherhood, a transnational Sunni Islamist organization, and is on “U.S. soil to expand a foreign political network hostile to American interests.”

-Among their findings were that Hamdi had encouraged Muslims to “celebrate the victory” of Oct.
-7 days after the attacks.
+Among their findings was that Hamdi had encouraged Muslims to “celebrate the victory” of Oct.
+7, days after the attacks.

 “When you got the news that it happened, how many of you felt the euphoria?” he said (opens in new tab).